-(ii) When a radius rod is broken behind the link, centre he valve and secure it as described in Clause (a).
+- (ii) When a radius rod is broken behind the link, centre the valve and secure it as described in Clause (a).
 Disconnect the radius rod from the combination lever and securely tie it to the motion plate.
-Then take down the combination lever from the valve spirally secure to the lever from the valve spirally semove the broken parts.
+Then take down the combination lever from the valve spindle, and remove the eccentric rod.
+If necessary, remove the broken parts.
 Disconnect and plug up the steam pipes to the by-pass valves.
-The engine may then run with one side.

-(iii) When the radius rod is broken near the

-combination lever, centre the valve, and secure

-it as described in Clause (a).
-Then securely

-it as described in Clause (a).
-Then securely

-side, and readius rod to the motion plate.
-Take

-down the combination lever from the valve

-spindle, and remove the eccentric rod.
-Disconnect and plug up the steam pipes to the by-pase

-valves.
-The engine may then be run with one

-side. (d) (i) When the lower reversing arm, or nin, or radius-rod block, or radius-rod hanger is broken, remove the broken parts where necessary.
-Then place a piece of packing (2-in. piston packing) under the link block, and also a block on top of it, to prevent it from slipping, and securely tie them in that position.
+The engine may then be run with one side. - (iii) When the radius rod is broken near the combination lever, centre the valve, and secure it as described in Clause (a).
+Then securely tie up the radius rod to the motion plate.
+Take down the combination lever from the valve spindle, and remove the eccentric rod.
+Disconnect and plug up the steam pipes to the by-pass valves.
+The engine may then be run with one side. - (d) (i) When the lower reversing arm, or pin, or radius-rod block, or radius-rod hanger is broken, remove the broken parts where necessary.
+Then place a piece of packing (\frac{3}{4}-in. piston packing) under the link block, and also a block on top of it, to prevent it from slipping, and securely tie them in that position.
 The reversing gear must then be placed in forward gear so that the radius rod on the other side is in a similar position to that of the defective side.
-If the engine has to be run tender first, place the 2-in, piston packing on top of the link block lift the link block up to the top of the link, and place a block under the link block, and securely tie them in position; then place the reversing gear in back gear, so that the radius rod on the other side is in a similar position to that of the defective side.
+If the engine has to be run tender first, place the \frac{3}{4}-in. piston packing on top of the link block, lift the link block up to the top of the link, and place a block under the link block, and securely tie them in position; then place the reversing gear in back gear, so that the radius rod on the other side is in a similar position to that of the defective side.
 In either case, the position of the reversing gear must not be altered after the positions of the radius rods have been matched.